 How Do I Test My Soil’s pH?

 Testing the pH level of your soil is super easy and quick as long as you have the right tools.
-You can buy a soil pH tester online, like the AcuRite 3-in-1, that you can use to test the pH level and moisture level of your soil.
+A soil pH tester like the one shown below can be used to quickly test the pH level and moisture level of your soil.

 With the help of such a tool, you’ll be able to accurately adjust your soil to the actual pH level you want.
 It also eliminates the guesswork that may lead to overly acidic or alkaline soil.